 Patients should seek immediate medical attention if blood sugar levels persist above 300 milligrams per deciliter, multiple symptoms of ketoacidosis are present, or excessive ketones are present in the urine.
 Remember that, when left untreated, ketoacidosis can be fatal.

 Attorney and founding partner Herbert W Auger is heading the Invokana lawsuits at Auger & Auger.
-If you or a loved one has suffered any significant health issue or complication after taking Invokana or Infokamet, contact our offices at your convenience.
+If you or a loved one has suffered any significant health issue or complication after taking Invokana or Infokamet, contact our dangerous drugs lawyers at your convenience.

 Your initial phone call is free and we do not charge you a fee unless we obtain compensation for you.
 Your call and information will be kept confidential.
 Each case will be handled on a contingency basis, meaning we do not accept a fee unless we settle your case in your favor.
 Call our offices today and tell us how we can help you.